 A 17th-century Jesuit whose mission to Guam ignited a profound cultural collision, establishing Christianity at a devastating cost to the indigenous Chamorro people.

-Diego Luis de San Vitores arrived in the Mariana Islands in 1668 with a divine mandate, but his zeal set in motion a tragic historical chain.
-A well-born Spanish Jesuit, he had petitioned the queen regent for years to fund a mission to these remote Pacific islands.
-Upon landing, he founded the first Catholic church on Guam, baptizing chiefs and learning the Chamorro language.
-However, his efforts were inextricably tied to Spanish colonial power.
-Conflicts arose over religious practices, social structures, and the very act of baptism itself, which some Chamorro viewed with deep suspicion after initial conversions were followed by illness.
-The 1672 killing of San Vitores and his assistant, Pedro Calungsod, by a local chief whose son had died after baptism, triggered brutal Spanish military reprisals.
-His legacy is thus a stark duality: revered as the 'Apostle of the Marianas' in Catholic tradition, yet a symbol of the catastrophic colonization and demographic collapse of the Chamorro people.
+In 1668, Diego Luis de San Vitores landed in the Mariana Islands and founded the first Catholic church on Guam.
+A well-born Spanish Jesuit, he had petitioned the queen regent for years to fund the mission.
+He baptized chiefs and learned the Chamorro language.
+His efforts were inextricably tied to Spanish colonial power.
+Conflicts arose over religious practices, social structures, and the act of baptism itself, which some Chamorro viewed with deep suspicion after initial conversions were followed by illness.
+In 1672, a local chief whose son had died after baptism killed San Vitores and his assistant Pedro Calungsod.
+That killing triggered brutal Spanish military reprisals.
+Catholic tradition honors San Vitores as the 'Apostle of the Marianas.'
+To the Chamorro people, he represents catastrophic colonization and demographic collapse.

 The biggest hits of 1627